Table of Contents

 Another way to conduct message mining is by going through reviews left for your products or even (gasp) your competitors.
 You can then “mine” for words, phrases, and benefits that your customers talk about and leverage this by mirroring this speech within product descriptions or email marketing copy.

-The benefits that you perceive your customers get versus the benefits they actually get can be slightly or completely different—you may even find that your product solves a problem for your customers that you didn’t know existed.
+The benefits that you perceive your customers get versus the benefits they actually get can be slightly or completely different.
+You may even find that your product solves a problem for your customers that you didn’t know existed.

 A/B Testing On-Site Copy